 If you’re renting out your house or property, it goes without saying that you want to make sure someone is paying rent as often as possible.
 Every month where the place sits empty is a month where you don’t make any income, and that can put a real strain on your mortgage.

 There’s also a direct connection between how well you maintain the property and keeping the place fully rented.
 The better the place is tended to, the more likely you are to find longterm tenants who pay rent on schedule and appreciate living in a well-kept house or property.
 Keep an eye on any appliances that need upgrading and respond to tenant concerns in a speedy manner.
+If you want to avoid running into trouble as a landlord, communication and quick responses are going to be key!

 Sell the House on the Open Market